South

 Taragarh Fort:

-reservoirs of solid rock, and one of the largest battlefields,
+huge reservoirs of solid rock, and one of the largest battlefields,

 Bhim Burj.
 The Dargah of Miran Saheb, the governor of the